blinklet/learning/data-science/data-science-environment.md

 In the listing above, you can [identify](https://condor.depaul.edu/gandrus/240IT/accesspages/relationships.htm) that the *PlaylistTrack* table is an [association table](https://docs.sqlalchemy.org/en/20/orm/basic_relationships.html#many-to-many) that supports a [many-to-many relationships](https://medium.com/@BryanFajardo/how-to-use-associative-entities-in-relational-databases-4456a2c71cda) between two other tables.
 A typical association table has two columns and each of its columns are both Primary Keys and Foreign Keys.

 Association tables are declared differently in the ORM than normal tables in the SQLAlchemy ORM.
 They are not reflected as ORM classes so there will be no *PlaylistTrack* class in the ORM.
-The association table is defined as a table object in the ORM.
+The association table is defined only as a table object in the ORM.

 After looking at all the information output, you should be able to draw a diagram showing the database tables and relationships, like the one below: